craftcms/commerce-stripe/README.md

 2. Use DDEV’s `share` command, and use the public Ngrok URL when configuring the webhook manually, in Stripe.

-## Upgrading from 3.x to 4.x

-Version 4.0 is largely backward-compatible with 3.x.
-Review the following sections to ensure your site (and any customizations) remain functional.

 ## Upgrading from 4.x to 5.x

-Version 4.0 is largely backward-compatible with 3.x.
+Version 5.0 is largely backward-compatible with 4.x.
 Review the following sections to ensure your site (and any customizations) remain functional.

 ### Payment Forms